 Pregnancy and breast-feeding: Not enough is known about the use of bromelain during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.

-Allergies: If you are allergic to pineapple, wheat, celery, papain, carrot, fennel, cypress pollen, or grass pollen, you might have an allergic reaction to bromelain.
+Allergies: If you are allergic to pineapple, latex, wheat, celery, papain, carrot, fennel, cypress pollen, or grass pollen, you might have an allergic reaction to bromelain.

 Surgery: Bromelain might increase the risk of bleeding during and after surgery.
 Stop using bromelain at least 2 weeks before a scheduled surgery.